-Essity included in S&P Global's Sustainability Yearbook 2023
+Essity Included in S&P Global's Sustainability Yearbook 2023

-STOCKHOLM, Feb.
-7, 2023 /PRNewswire/ -- The hygiene and health company Essity has, for the second consecutive year, been included in S&P Global's Sustainability Yearbook.
-In the review of 7,800 companies globally, Essity is ranked as one of the 100 most sustainable companies in the world.
+The hygiene and health company Essity has, for the second consecutive year, been included in S&P Global's Sustainability Yearbook.
+In the review of 7,800 companies globally, Essity is part of the top 10% to be selected for this year's Yearbook.

 S&P Global is an international finance and analytics company that annually reviews the world's most sustainable companies.
 Each company answers a comprehensive questionnaire that is subsequently analyzed alongside public environmental, social and governance (ESG) data.